Good Karma Brands

 Good Karma Brands, LLC (GKB, formerly Good Karma Broadcasting) is an American conglomerate.
-Based in Beaver Dam, Wisconsin, it has interests in radio broadcasting, sports marketing, retail, and real estate.
+Based in Milwaukee, Wisconsin, it has interests in radio broadcasting, sports marketing, retail, and real estate.
 GKB was founded in 1997 by Craig Karmazin, the son of former Viacom and Sirius XM executive Mel Karmazin.
 Craig remains the CEO of Good Karma to this day.

 The company owns and/or operates radio stations in the states of California, Florida, Illinois, New York, Ohio, and Wisconsin.
-The majority of its radio stations are ESPN Radio affiliates, and include its New York City, Los Angeles, and Chicago stations—which were sold by The Walt Disney Company to GKB in December 2021.
+The majority of its radio stations are ESPN Radio affiliates, including its New York City, Los Angeles, and Chicago stations—which were sold by The Walt Disney Company to GKB in December 2021.
+In July 2023, GKB also assumed the day-to-day operations and advertising sales for ESPN Radio nationwide.

 History

 The company was established in August 1997, and GKB would make its first acquisition of radio stations in December of that year with the purchase of stations in its home base of Beaver Dam (WBEV and WXRO) as well as in Columbus, Wisconsin (WTLX).

 As time passed, GKB would also eventually purchase stations in Milwaukee, Wisconsin; Madison, Wisconsin; Cleveland, Ohio; and West Palm Beach, Florida, with the majority of these stations having a sports radio format with an ESPN Radio affiliation.

 In 2006, GKB opened an interior design/furniture store in Milwaukee called The Home Market, and would later open a second location in Madison, Wisconsin.

 In 2011, GKB began to purchase residential properties near Lambeau Field in Green Bay, Wisconsin.
 The buildings were collectively branded as the "Tundra Trio", and were renovated as upscale properties that can be rented for events.

 In 2013, GKB station WKNR ESPN 850 in Cleveland became the AM flagship station for the Cleveland Browns.
+That year, it also partnered with ESPN Events on the Boca Raton Bowl.

-In January 2014, to reflect the company's brand extension, GKB officially changed its name from Good Karma Broadcasting to its current name of Good Karma Brands.
+In January 2014, to reflect the company's expansion beyond radio, GKB officially changed its name from Good Karma Broadcasting to its current name of Good Karma Brands.

 On July 17, 2014, it was reported that GKB had purchased a minority ownership stake in the Milwaukee Bucks of the National Basketball Association (NBA).

 On July 27, 2018, GKB announced it had reached a deal to acquire WTMJ and WKTI in Milwaukee from the E. W. Scripps Company.
 WKTI would flip to ESPN Radio.